oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ## Overview

 The identity and authorization chaining flow outlined below describes how a combination of OAuth 2.0 Token Exchange {{RFC8693}} and JWT Profile for OAuth 2.0 Client Authentication and Authorization Grants {{RFC7523}} are used to address the use cases identified.
-The (Appendix, (#Example)) include two additional examples that describe how this flow is used when the resource server acts as the client or the authorization server acts as the client.
+The (Appendix, (#Examples)) include two additional examples that describe how this flow is used when the resource server acts as the client or the authorization server acts as the client.

 ~~~~
 +-------------+                            +-------------+ +---------+